newlandsvalley/purescript-school-of-music/README.md

 This is another attempt at porting the music notation part of the [Haskell School of Music](https://github.com/Euterpea/Euterpea2) (HSoM) to the browser.
 It follows an [abortive attempt in Elm](https://github.com/danigb/elm-school-of-music) in conjunction with danigb.
 This failed largely because of the lack of type classes in Elm but also because of the time delays inherent in Elm's port system when requesting that a sound should actually be played.

-It consists of a PSoM library, ported from HSoM together with an editor that runs in the browser.
+It consists of a PSoM library, ported from HSoM, together with an editor that runs in the browser.
 This allows you to enter melodies using a DSL which attempts to be a simple interface to the PSoM API.

 You can try it out [here](http://www.tradtunedb.org.uk:8600/).